dphilla/marcotte-wasm/README.md

 # marcotte-wasm

-Create Layers of host-agnostic system functionality for your Wasm application.
+Create Layers of host-agnostic system functionality for your WebAssembly (Wasm) application.

 ## Example Usage